 No matter what you discovered, be honest with yourself.
 Are you growing at the same pace as your competitors?
 What are your strengths and weaknesses?
 Where is it that you want to be?
 Take your time to make the right conclusions, and work smarter to become better every day.

 And, as promised, here are the free templates that you can download.
-If you are having troubles with the link or have any questions, send me an email at firstname.lastname@example.org
+If you are having troubles with the link or have any questions, let me know in the comments below!

-I hope you liked the article!
+I hope you liked my article on how to perform a startup competitor analysis!
 Stay tuned for more!